 - Project Management

 - Knowledge of Real Estate Software

 - Strong Organizational Skills

 Because you’re a real estate professional, we don’t really have to tell you that staging is important.
 Seeing past visual clutter to professional potential requires time and imagination and busy hiring managers are not going to bother.
 First impressions may be your only chance, so make it count with a great design!

 Remember that the layout is a medium through which to show off your talents, so make sure your contact information, section headings, and job titles are easy to find when a recruiter is scanning quickly.
 A couple more tips: A little bit of color goes a long way (predominantly - in the header or in skill visualizations) and use a font recommended for legibility (Georgia, Verdana, Arial etc.).

-To get a jumpstart, use Resume.io’s field-tested layouts, which apply design best practices to help you create a clean, eye-catching resume.
-We recommend our Modern templates for a social-media-savvy look or our Professional category for a more traditional look.
+To get a jumpstart, use Resume.io’s field-tested resume templates, which apply design best practices to help you create a clean, eye-catching resume.
+We recommend our template styles for a social-media-savvy look, or our professional designs for a more traditional look.
 Using a dedicated resume builder tool, such as ours will eliminate the possibility of formatting errors and give you a polished, PDF document.